ParisNeo/lollms-webui/models/README.md

-Here you can drop your models depending on the selected backend Currently, supported backends are:
+Here you can drop your models depending on the selected binding Currently, supported bindings are:
 - llamacpp
 - gpt-j